IT project management is no joke.

 Lack of documentation and accountability once a project is underway

-A huge problem among IT PMs is having the finger pointed back at them when a project goes sideways.
-Preventing the blame game requires you to document anything and everything related to your projects.
+A huge problem among IT PMs is shouldering the blame when a project goes sideways.
+To avoid the blame game, you'll need to document anything and everything related to your projects.
 This includes:

 Deadlines and milestones